 Arriving at sunrise or not long after is the perfect remedy to overcrowding on the Acadia Precipice Trail.
 Not only will the hike be quieter but you’ll also get a parking spot.

-Another cause for concern is inclement weather.
-Strong winds and rain are going to cause problems.
+Another cause for concern on the Precipice Trail hike is inclement weather.
+Strong winds and rain are going to cause problems for hikers.

 Slick rock surfaces and iron bars will become slippery and that’s the last thing you want to do half way up a sheer rock face.